After Ethiopia crash horror, some nations ground Boeing 737 MAX 8s

 Indonesia, where a Lion Air 737 Max 8 went down in October, also said it would temporarily ground the model for inspection.

-Cayman Airways grounded both of its new 737 MAX 8 jets temporarily too, while India announced a safety review and new instructions later on Monday or Tuesday for local carriers.
+Cayman Airways grounded both of its new 737 MAX 8 jets temporarily too, while India announced a safety review.

-At the crash site, men in Red Cross jackets and face masks picked through a large crater, bagging body parts and items like clothing, boarding passes, serviettes and other personal effects.
+At the crash site, men in Red Cross jackets and face masks picked through a large crater, stacking clothes in a heap on one side and wrapping corpses in white body bags.

+The smell of jet fuel mixed with burned flesh hung in the air, as local villagers watched.
+Another heap contained twisted green-and-yellow metal from the fuselage.
+A lone engine with dents around the edges and several damaged tires lay nearby.

-The dead included aid workers, doctors, professors of literature and botany, a law student, a newly-wed woman, a father soon expecting a child, and a couple who recently had a baby.
+The dead included aid workers, doctors, professors of literature and botany, a law student, a newly-wed woman, a father soon expecting a child, and a couple who just had a baby.

-In Nairobi, a major hub for aid workers and diplomats in Africa, a summit opened with a moment of silence and tears for the U.N. members killed.
+In Nairobi, a major hub for aid workers and diplomats, a summit opened with a moment of silence and tears for the U.N. members killed.
+In New York, the 15-member U.N.
+Security Council also stood to remember the dead.

-“It is one of the biggest catastrophes we have had in years,” said Michael Moller, U.N. head in Geneva.
+“Our colleagues were women and men - junior professionals and seasoned officials - hailing from all corners of the globe,” U.N.
+Secretary-General Antonio Guterres said.
+“They all had one thing in common - a spirit to serve the people of the world and to make it a better place for us all.”

 Ethiopian Airlines said its pilot Yared Getachew, who was a dual Ethiopian-Kenyan national, had a “commendable record” and more than 8,000 hours of flying experience.

 The airplane was received in November 2018, had flown more than 1,200 hours, and returned from Johannesburg earlier on Sunday, Chief Executive Tewolde GebreMariam said.
-Getachew had mentioned difficulties and wanted to return.

 The flight had unstable vertical speed after take-off, the flight tracking website Flightradar24 tweeted.

-The Sweden-based service said the aircraft had climbed almost 1,000 feet after taking off from Addis Ababa, a hot and high-altitude airport whose thinner air requires extra effort from an aircraft’s engines.
+The Sweden-based service said the jet had climbed almost 1,000 feet after taking off from Addis Ababa, a hot and high-altitude airport whose thinner air requires extra effort from an aircraft’s engines.

 It dipped about 450 feet before rapidly climbing another 900 feet until the point where satellite tracking data was lost.

-Additional reporting by Maggie Fick, Katherine Houreld and Hereward Holland in Nairobi, Stella Qiu in Beijing, Jamie Freed in Singapore, Bernadette Christina Munthe in Jakarta, Josh Horwitz in Shanghai, Sanjana Shivdas in Bengaluru, Stephanie Nebehay in Geneva; Writing by Andrew Cawthorne and Katharine Houreld; Editing by Peter Graff and Andrew Cawthorne
+Additional reporting by Maggie Fick, Katharine Houreld and Hereward Holland in Nairobi, Stella Qiu in Beijing, Jamie Freed in Singapore, Bernadette Christina Munthe in Jakarta, Josh Horwitz in Shanghai, Sanjana Shivdas in Bengaluru, Stephanie Nebehay and Michelle Nichols in New York; Writing by Andrew Cawthorne and Katharine Houreld; Editing by Peter Graff and Andrew Cawthorne